Comfort women: Countries of origin

 Indigenous Indonesian Muslim Javanese girls and women were taken as comfort women by Japanese soldiers and raped.
 One Indonesian seaman named Sukarno Martodiharjo (unrelated to the Indonesian President Sukarno) witnessed Indonesian Muslim Javanese girls trafficked as comfort women by Japanese soldiers.
 Indonesian writer Pramudya Ananta Tur wrote about how Javanese Muslim Indonesian girls were taken as sex slaves by the Japanese and the fact that they were from high class prominent families and their fathers were tricked into sending them into prostitution since the Japanese lied to them and told them their daughters would study in Japan.
 Javanese collaborators included public servants, school headmasters, policemen, village heads, subdistrict heads and other local chiefs.
-A Javanese Indonesian Muslim girl, Siti Fatimah recalled being raped as a comfort women by the Japanese after she was tricked into becoming a comfort woman.
+A Javanese Indonesian Muslim girl, Siti Fatimah recalled being raped as a comfort woman by the Japanese after she was tricked into becoming a comfort woman.
 She was lied to and told she was being taken to Tokyo to study there and instead sent to a Japanese military brothel in Flores to be raped.
 Over 20,000 Indonesian women reported they were raped by Japanese soldiers since 1993 after the Indonesian government asked Indonesian women to report if they were victims of Japanese rape.
 Each Javanese Indonesian comfort woman trafficked to a station in Flores was raped by 23 Japanese men daily, 1 officer, 2 NCOs and 20 soldiers.
 They were expected to be raped by 100 men each week and received a ticket showing it from every one of them.
 The mass rapes committed by the Japanese against indigenous Javanese Indonesian Muslim women largely went unpunished since the Allied powers like the Dutch and Australians showed no interest in investigation or pressing charges against the Japanese for raping Indonesian women.
 The Dutch had sexually abused and raped indigenous Javanese Indonesian women for centuries, including using them as military prostitutes for Dutch soldiers; so the Dutch did not view what the Japanese did to Indonesians as a crime, but rather as a norm.
 The Japanese also destroyed tons of records related to Indonesian comfort women as they were losing the war so the true number of Indonesian comfort women is unknown.
 Sukarno, the first president of Indonesia, collaborated with the Japanese and recruited Indonesian girls as prostitutes for Japanese soldiers.